 Recirculating Vertical Flow Wetland

 The RVFW system is analyzed for the building scale scenario and was modeled according to Figure 2-6.
 The wetland basins are preceded by a fine screen, slant plate clarifier and equalization basin to ensure consistent inflow and reduce suspended solid concentration, minimizing the potential for clogging of the media bed.
 Suspended solids removal exceeds 95 percent in slant plate clarifiers, and requires minimal floor area.
 The mixed wastewater and graywater RVFW systems require two and three 40 gallon per minute (gpm) clarifiers to ensure adequate flow capacity during peak water use hours.
-Clarifier infrastructure requirement was approximated based on a unit mass of 1600 kg assuming all steel construction.
+Clarifier infrastructure requirement was approximated based on a unit mass of 1,600 kg assuming all steel construction.
 Sludge is pumped from the slate plate clarifier and disposed of in the sanitary sewer.
 Sludge flowrate was estimated based on influent TSS concentration, design removal rate, and an assumed sludge solids content of 1.2 percent.
 We calculated the sludge wastage rate to be 0.37 and 1.6 m3/day for the graywater and wastewater systems, respectively.
-Equation A-1 was used to estimate pump power requirements, and associated electricity consumption.
+Appendix Equation A-1 was used to estimate pump power requirements and associated electricity consumption.